 5. The person arrested must be made aware of his right.

-6. An entry must be made in the case diary at the place of detention regarding the arrest of the person and also mention the next friend of the arrestee who has been informed of the arrest.
+6. An entry must be made in the case diary at the place of detention regarding the person’s arrest and mention the next friend of the arrestee who has been informed of the arrest.

-8. The arrestee should be subjected to the medical examination by a trained doctor. (section 54)
+8. The arrestee should be subjected to a medical examination by a trained doctor. (section 54)

-9. Copies of all the documents including the memo of arrest should be sent to the magistrate for his record.
+9. Copies of all the documents, including the arrest memo, should be sent to the magistrate for his record.

 10. The arrestee may be permitted to meet his lawyer during the interrogation, not throughout the interrogation.

-11. A police control room should be provided at all districts and state head quarter, where information regarding the arrest and place of custody of arrestee shall be communicated by officer arresting within 12 hours of the arrest and it should be displayed on a notice board.
+11. A police control room should be provided at all districts and state headquarter, where information regarding the arrest and place of custody of the arrestee shall be communicated by the officer arresting within 12 hours of the arrest, and it should be displayed on a notice board.

-Another important case on police custody is Nilabati Behra v State of Odisha.
+Another important case on police custody is Nilabati Behra vs the State of Odisha.